-On September 15, 2020, an amendment to the loan's nominal interest rates was agreed between BDO and the Group, changing the incremental nominal interest rates to a fixed single rate of 5.37%.
+On September 15, 2020, an amendment to BDO term loan's nominal interest rates was agreed between BDO and the Group, changing the incremental nominal interest rates to a fixed single rate of 5.37%.
 The amendment was effective starting September 16, 2020 until maturity of loan.
 The change on the interest rate was assessed by the Group as a substantial modification which resulted in the derecognition of the old loan and recognition of new financial liability.
 Loss on loan restructuring recognized in the consolidated statement of comprehensive income amounted to P11,903 in 2020 (see Note 27).

-On September 20, 2020, an amendment to the loan's nominal interest rate was agreed between the Shareholders and the Company, changing the incremental nominal interest rates to a fixed single rate of 5.37%.
+On September 20, 2020, an amendment to the shareholders' loans' nominal interest rate was agreed between the Shareholders and the Company, changing the incremental nominal interest rates to a fixed single rate of 5.37%.
 The amendment was effective starting September 21, 2020 until maturity of loan.
-The change on the interest rate was assessed by the Group as a substantial modification which resulted in the derecognition of the old loans and recognition of new financial liabilities.
-Gain on loan restructuring recognized on loans from SMIC, APHC and Alakor amounted to P336,635, P30,001 and P7,396, respectively in 2020 (see Note 27).
-The total gain on loan restructuring attributable to the shareholders in the 2020 consolidated statement of comprehensive income amounted to P374,032.
+The change on the interest rate was assessed by the Group as a substantial modification which resulted in the derecognized on loans from SMIC, APHC and Alakor amounted to ₱336,635, ₱30,001 and ₱7,396, respectively in 2020 (see Note 27).
+The total gain on loan restructuring attributable to the shareholders in the 2020 consolidated statement of comprehensive income amounted to ₱374,032.